For major outage information, visit StormandOutage.com.

 - Report your outage.
-Call 1-800-554-6773 (OPPD), your local OPPD office, or use your smartphone to report online at oppd.com.
-If an outage is widespread, thousands of customers may be calling to report outages and you may get a busy signal.
+Call 1-800-554-6773 (OPPD), report using OPPDconnect app available through the App Store or Google Play, or report online.
+If an outage is widespread, thousands of customers may try to report outages.
 Please be patient.
 Once you've reported your outage, please avoid repeat calls that may tie up phone lines and prevent other new reports from getting through.
 OPPD crews will work to restore your service as quickly and safely as possible.

 - Turn off most lights and unplug appliances and electronic equipment.
 This will reduce electrical load when power is restored and help minimize the possibility of damage to electrical devices.